|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 1/4 cup cheese (finely shredded Monterey Jack (or finely shredded Mexican blend)
+1/4 cup finely shredded Monterey Jack cheese, or Mexican blend

 Remove the stem end of the jalapeño pepper.
 Slice the pepper in half lengthwise.
 With a small spoon, scrape out the seeds and light-colored ribs.
 Mince the pepper finely.